 What is the Eurovision Song Contest?

-Every year countries from all over Europe - and some from outside Europe - send a song and performers to entertain a worldwide audience.
+Countries from all over Europe - and some from outside Europe - send a song and performer to entertain a worldwide audience.

 The contest is hosted by the country that won competition the year before.
-The 2014 show will be held in Austria after their entry Conchita won.
+The 2015 show will be held in Austria after their entry Conchita won.

 When did it start?